Keyboard shortcuts

 • Enjoyable to read

-• Minimize use of characters to reduce syntax errors
+• Minimize use of special characters to reduce syntax errors

 • Consistent but willing to sacrifice grammatical purity for user friendliness